 Challenge

-A regional energy company needed to extend its expertise in customer service to the digital customer experience, the client approached Concentrix Catalyst to improve the self-service capabilities of its website and lower the volume of calls to its customer service center.
+A regional energy company needed to extend its expertise in customer service to the digital customer experience, the client approached Concentrix to improve its web presence, including the self-service capabilities of its website, and lower the volume of calls to its customer service center.
 They were looking to significantly improve the performance of their site without making any changes to the established design and development frameworks.
 Reviewing the existing experience we quickly realized that user perception was the main challenge to overcome.
 Customers didn’t seem to believe that the web experience would provide the same level of service as a live person.
-It was up to Catalyst to help build that trust in the client’s web presence.
+It was up to us to help build that trust in the client’s web presence.

 It’s moments like these where having a holistic method of connecting the business goals with the needs of the customer can get you much further than ad-hoc A/B testing.
 We executed a rapid research program to identify how users interact with the company, both on and offline.
 Organizations often have a lot of useful data at hand but struggle to see the full picture.
 By integrating user surveys, usability tests, CSAT, and A/B testing data we are able to understand the full context of the user experience and identify points of friction and opportunities.